serstyle/book_friend/README.md

 have nice home auth page (with last activities) // done but can be improve

-being able to let a review and a note to a book (create a table with the email of the author the bookid the review and the note on 5)
+being able to let a review and a note to a book (create a table with the NAME and if name change dont forget to modifiate in the db of the author the bookid the review and the note on 5)

 see the note on the card and modal